We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - 3 cups riced cauliflower (from 1 large head cauliflower)

 - 1 cup (about 4 ounces) freshly grated mozzarella cheese

 - 1/3 cup tomato sauce

 - Fresh basil leaves, for garnish (optional)

 - Parmesan cheese, grated, for garnish (optional)

-- Preheat the oven to 425ºF.
+- Preheat the oven to 425ºF (220ºC).
 Line a baking sheet with parchment paper.

-- First make your crust: Add the cauliflower rice to a microwave-safe bowl and cover.
-Heat on high for 6 to 8 minutes until tender.
+- Make your crust: Add the cauliflower rice to a microwave-safe bowl and cover.
+Heat on high for 6-8 minutes until tender.
 Uncover and allow to cool slightly.